StarlingXWeb/starlingx-website/src/pages/faq/index.md

 #### Is this an OpenStack project?

-StarlingX is a top-level pilot project supported by the OpenStack Foundation, but is not a part of the OpenStack cloudinfrastructure project.
+StarlingX is a top-level Open Infrastructure project supported by the OpenStack Foundation, but is not a part of the OpenStack cloud infrastructure project.
 From a technical perspective StarlingX is both a development and integration project, which includes and uses many of the OpenStack services as well as other open source projects.
 Some of those projects are enhanced in the StarlingX build.
 The StarlingX community is actively working with upstream communities to contribute these changes.

 #### How does the StarlingX community collaborate with other open source projects?